 For details on the Central African Republic’s cluster munition policy and practice up to early 2009, see Human Rights Watch (HRW) and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 55.

-The Central African Republic participated in Meetings of States Parties until 2014 as well as regional workshops on the convention.
-It did not participate in the First Review Conference in Dubrovnik, Croatia in September 2015, nor intersessional meetings in 2011–2015.
+The Central African Republic participated in meetings of States Parties until 2014 as well as regional workshops on the convention.
+It did not participate in the First Review Conference in Dubrovnik, Croatia in September 2015, nor intersessional meetings held in 2011–2015.

 CMC meeting with Désiré Laurent Malibangar, Ministry of Defense, Accra, 29 May 2012.
 The official made this clarification after the Central African Republic told States Parties in 2011 that it had destroyed a stockpile of cluster munitions.
 Statement of the Central African Republic, Convention on Cluster Munitions Second Meeting of States Parties, Beirut, 14 September 2011.